Waiting for America

 6x9, 224 pages

-Amazon
+Available from Amazon

-In 1987 a young Jewish man, the central figure in this captivating book, leaves Moscow for good with his parents.
-The refugees celebrate their freedom in Vienna and spend two months in Rome and the coastal resort of Ladispoli.
-While waiting in Europe for a US refugee visa, the book's twenty-year-old poet quenches his thirst for sexual and cultural discovery through his colorful Austrian and Italian misadventures.
+Waiting for America is the first English-language book to explore the experience of Soviet Jews waiting, in transit, to enter the New World.
+In 1987 a young Jewish man, the central figure in this captivating memoir, leaves Moscow for good with his parents.
+The refugees celebrate their freedom in Vienna and spend two months in the coastal Italian resort of Ladispoli.
+While waiting for a US refugee visa, the book's twenty-year-old poet quenches his thirst for sexual and cultural discovery through his colorful European misadventures.
 As he anticipates entering a new life in America, he movingly describes the baggage that exiles bring with them, from the inescapable family traps and ties to the sweet cargo of memory.

-From the Boston Globe, 4/15/2008
+- From the Boston Globe, 4/15/2008

 Praise for Waiting for America